| 03 15 00 07 91 26 |

 Concrete expands and contracts with temperature and moisture changes.
 As the temperature rises or the moisture content of the concrete increases, expansion takes place.
 As the temperature drops, the concrete will contract.
 The provision to accommodate movement at predetermined locations with proper joint applications prevents the development of stresses that could rupture the concrete.

 Joint type and spacing will vary with each project according to the type of structure, climatic conditions, and anticipated stresses in the concrete.
-The coefficient of thermal expansion in concrete is 0.0000055 per linear inch of concrete per degree Fahrenheit of temperature change, yielding approximately .66 inch of movement per 100 feet with a 100° F (38° C) temperature range.
+The coefficient of thermal expansion in concrete is 0.0000055 per linear inch of concrete per degree Fahrenheit of temperature change, yielding approximately .66″ of movement per 100′ with a 100° F temperature range (approximately 1.7 cm of movement per 30.5 m with a temperature range of 38° C).
 To estimate expansion, multiply length in inches x number of degrees of anticipated temperature differential x 0.0000055.
 Use the resulting anticipated movement to determine correct thickness of the control joint and proper spacing for placement of the joint.
 Thinner joints (1/4″, 3/8″, or 1/2″) (6.35 mm, 9.53 mm, or 12.7 mm) spaced at frequent intervals offer greater control than thicker joints spaced at greater intervals.
 The basic concept is to provide ample room for the concrete to expand and contract without creating damaging stresses and resultant cracking.

 USES